sjkp/Microsoft-teams-docs/teams/createtabconfigui.md

 ### Determine when the user has specified all required information

 By default, the **Save** button on the configuration dialog box is disabled.
-When the user has selected or entered all the required information for your app, you can enable the **Save** button by calling `microsoftTeams.settings.registerOnSaveHandler(function(saveEvent){})` and setting `microsoftTeams.settings.setValidityState(true)`.
+When the user has selected or entered all the required information for your app, you can enable the **Save** button by calling `microsoftTeams.settings.setValidityState(true)`.

 ### Determine the content to display in the tab

-When the user selects **Save**, Microsoft Teams calls the save event handler you registered.
-At this point, you'll need to determine the URL of the content Microsoft Teams should host in the tab.
-You'll often by able to return the URL immediately if, for example, the user has selected a resource that already exists such as an existing file or task list.
-However, you can return the URL asynchronously if, for example, the user has requested a new resource which will take time for you to create.
-If you need to do so, store `saveEvent` for later.
-If you do not return the URL within 30 seconds, Microsoft Teams terminates the operation and displays an error.

-Use `microsoftTeams.settings.setSettings({contentUrl, suggestedTabName, websiteUrl, removeUrl})` to specify the URL of the content Microsoft Teams should host in the tab.
+Use `microsoftTeams.settings.setSettings({contentUrl, suggestedTabName, websiteUrl, removeUrl, customSettings})` to specify the URL of the content Microsoft Teams should host in the tab.
 Things to keep in mind:

+* This call may be made at any time the configuration UI is displayed, including before or after the user selects the **Save** button.
+* The `contentUrl` is a required field which specifies the URL of the content Microsoft Teams should host in the tab.
 * If `contentUrl` resides in a different domain from the configuration UI, make sure you have added that domain to the `validDomains` element in the tab manifest file.
 For more information, see [Microsoft Teams tab schema](tab_schema.md) and [Redirecting across domains within a Microsoft Teams tab](crossdomain.md).
 *  The other parameters further customize how your content appears in Microsoft Teams:
-	*  The mandatory `suggestedTabName` parameter sets the initial tab name.
+	*  The optional `suggestedTabName` parameter sets the initial tab name.
 Users can rename the tab.
+The default value is the display name for the tab as specified in the manifest.
 	*  The optional `websiteUrl` parameter sets where the user is taken if they select **Go to website**.
 Typically, this is a link to the same content as displayed on the tab, but within your main web app with its regular chrome and navigation.

-**TODO. ritaylor comment**  Mention removeUrl, reference to later topic.
-Mention 'customSettings' too (add it to above code snippet)
+	*  The optional `removeUrl` parameter sets the url to iframe when the user [removes a tab](updateremovetab.md#removing-a-tab).
+	* The optional `customSettings` parameter can be used to store additional context about the settings.
+This field is retrievable only on the configuration UI and is intended to help hydrate the previous values when [updating a tab](updateremovetab.md#updating-an-existing-tab-instance).

+### Determine when the user has clicked the Save button

+Often you may not be able to determine the `contentUrl` above or need create a new resource only once the user selects **Save**.
+To be notified when the user selects **Save**, you must call
+`microsoftTeams.settings.registerOnSaveHandler(function(saveEvent) { /* ... */ })`.
+Once this is done, when the user selects **Save**, Microsoft Teams calls the save event handler you registered.

+At this point, you'll have the opportunity to determine `contentUrl` and call `microsoftTeams.settings.setSettings` if you haven't already and commit to creating any resources required for this tab.
+You'll often be able to return the `contentUrl` and other settings immediately if, for example, the user has selected a resource that already exists such as an existing file or task list.
+However, you may need to return the settings asynchronously if, for example, the user has requested a new resource which will take time for you to create.
+If you need to do so, store `saveEvent` for later.
+If you do not notify the outcome within 30 seconds, Microsoft Teams terminates the operation and displays an error.

 ### Return success or failure result

-Finally, call `saveEvent.notifySuccess()` or `saveEvent.notifyFailure()` to notify Microsoft Teams on the outcome of the configuration.
+Finally, in your save handler registered previously, call `saveEvent.notifySuccess()` or `saveEvent.notifyFailure()` to notify Microsoft Teams on the outcome of the configuration.
+If you have no save handler registered, the outcome will immediately and implicitly be success.

 ## Configuration page example